 An adjustment will not be a reasonable adjustment if there are genuine operational or other reasons, including financial reasons, why the business cannot accommodate it.

-No, the duty to make reasonable adjustments only applies if you knows or ought reasonably to know that an employee has a disability.
-There is no duty on you to consider the need to make reasonable adjustments for every worker, and the duty only applies once your employee has informed you or you have received a Fit Note indicating that your employee may have a disability.
+No, the duty to make reasonable adjustments only applies if you know or ought reasonably to know that an employee has a disability.
+You are not obliged to consider the need to make reasonable adjustments for every worker, and the duty only applies once your employee has informed you or you have received a Fit Note indicating that your employee may have a disability.

-You should consider carefully any recommendations made by your employee’s GP, consultant or an Occupational Health provider but if there are genuine reasons why the adjustments recommended are not feasible for your organisation, then you could offer other alternatives.
-We would advise you take legal advice from a disability discrimination solicitor.
+You should carefully consider any recommendations made by your employee’s GP, consultant, or Occupational Health provider.
+However, if there are genuine reasons why the adjustments recommended are not feasible for your organisation, you could offer other alternatives.
+We would advise you to take legal advice from a disability discrimination solicitor for employers.

-The cost of implementing reasonable adjustments must be covered by you as the employer.
-Access to Work is a scheme which is provided for disabled employees to obtain funding for adjustments.
-An assessment is made and you can recover the costs of any approved equipment or the cost of other adjustments.
+You, as the employer, must cover the cost of implementing reasonable adjustments.
+The Access to Work is a scheme for disabled employees to obtain funding for adjustments.
+An assessment is made, and you can recover the costs of any approved equipment or the cost of other adjustments.

 Harassment occurs when an individual is subjected to unwanted conduct related to disability which creates an intimidating, hostile, degrading, humiliating or offensive environment.

-For expert Employment Law advice on disability rights in the workplace, contact our disability discrimination solicitors on 01273 609911, or email info@ms-solicitors.co.uk.
+For expert employer Employment Law advice on disability rights in the workplace, contact our disability discrimination solicitors for employers on 01273 609911, or email info@ms-solicitors.co.uk.

 Martin Searle Solicitors, 9 Marlborough Place, Brighton, BN1 1UB